*Updated 3-4-2025

 If putting down 25% or more, the sellers can credit up to 9% of the purchase price toward closing costs.

-For an FHA loans and their requirements, the seller can pay up to 6% of your closing costs.
+For an FHA loans and their their requirements, the seller can pay up to 6% of your closing costs.
 For VA loans, the home seller can pay up to 4% of your closing costs.
 Be sure to check the specifics for VA loans and as compared to other types of loan programs such as USDA loans

 One important note, the seller credit can not be more than actual total closing costs by rule.

-Navigating the Complexities Of Seller Credits
+Complexities Of Sellers Credits

 While providing flexibility, understanding seller credits requires careful attention to the nuances of your state’s real estate laws and practices.
 Working with an experienced real estate agent, realtor, or qualified professional is essential for both sellers and buyers to: